English | Español

 Halloween isn’t like any other day, and all the wonderful things that make it special and exciting can also lead to problems that might be unpleasant or even dangerous.
 A little bit of planning ahead of time can make a huge difference in making sure that everybody has a great time.

-Here are eight tips for enjoying Halloween safely – The Kidpower Way!
+Here are nine tips for enjoying Halloween safely – The Kidpower Way!

 1. Stay Focused on Your Children’s Needs